npermanne/Paramater_identification_tumour_model/README.md

-# Parameter identification of tumour model
+# Parameter identification of a tumour growth model for adaptive radiotherapy
 Identification of biological parameters of a tumour growth model for adaptive radiotherapy

 ## Description